MCU Deployment

 If installation is successful, the status will be active.

-# Installation in the private network
+Installation in a closed network

 Below, we will provide an example of deployment on Debian 11.